Common Vulnerabilities and Exposures (CVEs)#

 The CVSS score column shows the highest score of the associated active and reported CVEs.
 If no active or reported CVEs are found, the highest score for cleared, disputed, or mitigated CVEs are displayed.

-You can search for CVEs using the search bar at the top of the page.
-Open the drop-down menu in the upper-left corner and select CVEs, then type the name of the CVE you’re looking for in the search bar.
+You can search for CVEs using the search box at the top of the page.
+Click the filter icon, select CVEs, then enter the name of the CVE you’re looking for in the search box.

 You can view detailed information about a CVE and its dangers.

 Click on a CVE from any page to view its details.
 You can view its CVSS information, which includes exploitability and impact metrics, along with the publication date by NVD and the curation date by Anaconda (if applicable).